Fundaciongrupoal/copyrightly.io/README.md

 ```
   Contract: Manifestations - Expirable
     ✓ should re-register just when already expired (3266ms)
-    ✓ shouldn't expire if manifestation with evidences (3138ms)
+    ✓ shouldn't expire if manifestation with evidence (3138ms)
 ```

 ### UploadEvidences Contract

 Source: [UploadEvidences.sol](contracts/UploadEvidences.sol)

-This contract implements the registration of evidences based on uploading content to IPFS.
+This contract implements the registration of evidence based on uploading content to IPFS.
 It behaves as an evidence provider for the contract specified when adding the evidence.
 However, the contract has to be registered as and allowed evidence provider, in the case of these tests in the *Manifestations* contract.

-Multiple evidences should be accumulated for the same manifestation, but just if they are new ones and if the manifestation they are evidences for exists.
+Multiple evidence should be accumulated for the same manifestation, but just if they are new ones and if the manifestation they are evidence for exists.
 Finally, only the owner of *Manifestations* can register evidence providers.
-It is tested that just the owner of *Manifestations* can register a new provider that then can add evidences as usual.
+It is tested that just the owner of *Manifestations* can register a new provider that then can add evidence as usual.

 [uploadevidences.test.js](test/uploadevidences.test.js)
 ```
-  Contract: UploadEvidences - Manifestations accumulate evidences
+  Contract: UploadEvidences - Manifestations accumulate evidence
     ✓ should add evidence if registered evidence provider (220ms)
-    ✓ should add multiple evidences for the same manifestation (124ms)
+    ✓ should add multiple evidence for the same manifestation (124ms)
     ✓ shouldn't add the same evidence for the same manifestation (116ms)
     ✓ shouldn't add the same evidence for a different manifestation (142ms)
     ✓ shouldn't add evidence if the manifestation does not exists (522ms)